barrettotte/CPP-Lisp/README.md

 # CPP-Lisp

-A lisp interpreter made to learn more about lisp and refresh on C++.
+Following Make a Lisp (MAL) to code up a simple lisp interpreter.
+I wanted to learn more about lisp and refresh on C++.
-I primarily followed Make a Lisp (MAL).